-Journal of Strategic Contracting and Negotiation adheres to the SAGE Harvard reference style.
-View the SAGE Harvard guidelines to ensure your manuscript conforms to this reference style.
+Journal of Strategic Contracting and Negotiation adheres to the Referencing with footnotes in Chicago style citation.
+View the Chicago Style Manual of Style to ensure your manuscript conforms to this reference style.

 IMPORTANT: Please check whether you already have an account in the system before trying to create a new one.
 If you have reviewed or authored for the journal in the past year it is likely that you will have had an account created.
 For further guidance on submitting your manuscript online please visit ScholarOne Online Help.

 (i) title page with full title and subtitle (if any).
 For the purposes of anonymize refereeing (submissions will be refereed anonymously by at least three referees), full name of each author with current affiliation and full address/phone/fax/email details plus short biographical note should be supplied on a separate sheet.